Eleanor spent the first few days of her marriage in almost constant motion.

 The housekeeper was already starting to look a little less flustered—in fact, she looked relieved.
 “I will, ma’am.
 You are… much different from Countess Cecily, if I may say so.”

 Eleanor could only shrug slightly.
 She had not yet had the privilege of meeting her husband’s allegedly formidable aunt.
-“You may say so, and perhaps.”
+“You may say so, and perhaps.
+Again, might I say you are all doing an excellent job and I am very pleased.
+You can all expect very nice rewards and gifts from the Crown at Christmas.”

 The housekeeper rose, bowed, and left.
 Eleanor sat back in her chair, letting herself rest for a moment, and closed her eyes.
 She must have dozed off, despite the chair being quite uncomfortable, for she was startled awake by the sound of clattering boots and barking dogs.
 She smiled ruefully—Henry and his gentlemen had returned from their morning hunting excursion.